-- Generally speaking, always buy a ticket before you board the train.
+- Generally speaking, always buy a ticket before you board the train, whether at the station or online at your local train operator’s website, such as Chiltern Railways or LNER.
 However, on some more rural routes, you may be able to buy tickets from a conductor on board.
 You will likely be required to show your ticket during your journey.

 - Some trains offer free Wi-Fi.